 Matthew Luedke was born and raised in Maple Valley, Washington.
 Mr. Luedke graduated from the University of Washington with a degree in Communications.
-Following his undergraduate work, he attended and graduated from Gonzaga University School of Law with his Juris Doctorate cum laude (with honors).
+Following undergrad, he attended and graduated from Gonzaga University School of Law with his Juris Doctorate cum laude (with honors).